dolittle/Runtime/Documentation/Concepts/event_sourcing.md

     - With an event store, it's easy to separate change handling and state querying, allowing for easier horizontal scaling.
 The events and their projections can be scaled independently of each other.
     - Event producers and consumers are decoupled and can be scaled independently.
 - **Flexibility**
-    - The event store raises events and any number of [Event Handlers]({{< ref "event_handlers_and_filters" >}}) can process the events.
-This separation of concerns provides great flexibility and can be easily extended/integrated with other systems.
+   - The [Event Handlers]({{< ref "event_handlers_and_filters" >}}) react to events committed to the event store.
+The handlers know about the event and its data, but they don't know or care what caused the event.
+This provides great flexibility and can be easily extended/integrated with other systems.
 - **Replayable state**
     - The state of the application can be recreated by just re-applying the events.
 This enables rollbacks to any previous point in time.
     - Temporal queries make it possible to determine the state of the application/entity at any point in time.